austin-starks/AI-Financial-Analysis/README.md

 # AI Financial Analyst

 This script is an AI-powered financial analyst that summarizes company finances, provides pros and cons, and makes recommendations based on the provided financial information.
-It uses one of the GPT models from OpenAI or Ollama to generate the analysis a model from Ollama to generate the analysis.
+It uses the OpenAI API or an open-source model from Ollama to generate the analysis.

 [Video Demo of Applications of Large Language Models](https://www.youtube.com/watch?v=FW4WueDzxTI)